 “We envision a thriving healthy community, where people are connected to their land, their food and each other through gardens.”- The Garden Project of Southwest Colorado

-They have been busy creating a cultural context for a local food network by providing services to schools and organizations…
+They have been busy creating a cultural context for a local food network by providing services to schools and organizations.

-building raised beds and compost bins…
+- Building raised beds and compost bins.

-and integrating gardens with school curriculum.
+- Integrating gardens with school curriculum.

+They have started over 20 community gardens in the last 18 years.
 They know a few things when it comes to involving community with gardening.

 They have an impressive list of places where they have helped organize and implement community and school gardens.
 You might not be familiar with the following names if you don’t live in Southwest Colorado, just know that they are all prominent places in the cultural landscape here.

 The Garden Project: Community Gardens